n4sarkar/n4sarkar/README.md

 - 👋 Hi, I’m Nidhi Sarkar
 - 👀 I am a first year Chemical Engineering student
 - 🌱 My interests include Renewable energy, Vaccine production, and Bioremediation
-- 💞️ I have experience in JavaScript and Python
+- 💞️ I have experience in JavaScript, Python, and SQL
 - 📫 You can reach me at n4sarkar@uwaterloo.ca or https://www.linkedin.com/in/nidhi-sarkar/

 <!---